FAQs

 Flashing Gatso cameras have become rare on UK roads.
 It has been claimed that in at least one case, the bright flash of a Gatso has caused a driver to be distracted and a fatality has resulted.
 Anyone who has seen them go off in the dark knows that it was a complete bloody idiot who allowed them on the roads in the first place…

 Cameras that employ a bright visible flash that you can see WILL NOT be blocked by Stealthplate.
-That goes for a camera which produces a colour image too and it is because these cameras do not use the infrared portion of the spectrum to take a picture – they use ‘ordinary’ light that you and I can see.
+That goes for any camera which produces a colour image because these cameras do not use the infrared portion of the spectrum to take a picture – they use ‘ordinary’ light that you and I can see.

 Does Stealthplate block the systems used by the mobile speed camera vans?